AikidoSec/firewall-node/README.md

 You can easily select which IP addresses and/or bots to block from curated lists inside our Dashboard.

-Running Zen locally without Aikido is possibly but the feature set is limited and we don't recommend this setup for production environments.

 You will need an Aikido account and a token to report events to Aikido.
 If you don't have an account, you can [sign up for free](https://app.aikido.dev/login).
 (No credit card required)